 Cyber crime is making all the headlines at the moment and it was recently reported[i] that cyber crime and fraud are now the UK’s most common offences.
-Any company that operates online is exposed to the risk of cyber crime and the bigger and more dependent the organization is on the internet, the greater the damage that may be done.
+Any company that operates online is exposed to the risk of cyber crime and the bigger and more dependent the organisation is on the internet, the greater the damage that may be done.
 Note the use of the word ‘may’ because that is what a risk is: something that might happen.
 If and when it does happen it is no longer a risk but an issue…… that needs resolving.

 So we can see that risk is the possibility of something (normally bad) happening with consequences that will damage the business.
 Damage or impact could be financial, reputational or on the people connected with the business.
 This concept of risk being two dimensional is important to recognise because people will sometimes focus too much on the impact forgetting or ignoring the probability.
 The fear of flying, for example, is irrational because the likelihood of an incident happening when you are flying is extremely small but the impact/consequences may, of course, be catastrophic.